ikikika/learning/nextjs/prerender-data-fetching/README.md

   - don't have access to certain client side API,
   - don't have access to the window object, for example,
   - code that you write inside of this getStaticProps function, will not be included in the code bundle that's sent back to your clients.

+## Incremental Static Generation

+-> Pre-generate page
+-> Re-generate it on every request, OR re-generate every X seconds and serve it